 Mike is also the co-author of a semi-autobiographical children’s chapter book entitled, Mighty Mike Bounces Back: A Boy's Life with Epilepsy.
 In the genre of medical fiction, this story is magnificently written to help kids learn to live comfortably with their epilepsy and to take control of their experiences.
 The book also contains a child friendly resource section, that is extensive.
 It includes definitions of key terms, information on managing seizures, anxiety, and feeling different.
 Mike has been featured on national media outlets for his outstanding advocacy efforts and his unwavering mission to help children with special needs achieve their dreams.

-Our Different and Able president and founder, Alexandra Nicklas, recently interviewed Mike about his career accomplishments, his life with epilepsy, and his mission to help others on and off the court.
+Our Different & Able President and Founder, Alexandra Nicklas, recently interviewed Mike about his career accomplishments, his life with epilepsy, and his mission to help others on and off the court.
 Mike’s journey has been one of a point guard.
 Point guards are expected to lead the team with a strategic offensive plan, make sure the ball gets into the right hands at the right time, and secure points for the win.
 Mike says, “Epilepsy is a condition just like anything else.
 In my experiences I have found that if you just get out and be active, you can truly feel good about yourself.”